iceybubble/iceybubble/README.md

 ---

 ### 🚀 About Me
-- 🔭 Currently working on honing my cybersecurity and ethical hacking skills.
+- 🔭 Currently working on honing my cybersecurity skills.
-- 🌱 Deepening my knowledge of penetration testing, digital forensics, and SIEM.
+- 🌱 Deepening my knowledge of penetration testing and threat intelligence.
 - 🤝 I love collaborating on security projects and learning from the community.
-- 💬 Ask me about: cybersecurity, ethical hacking, social engineering, phishing.
+- 💬 Ask me about: anything.
 - 📫 Reach me at: **kathaitpallavi164@gmail.com**
-- ⚡ Fun fact: I was a Kho-Kho champ—teamwork, agility, and discipline are in my DNA!
+- ⚡ Fun fact: I am the best in the world.

 ---